VRML JavasScript Conversion to Seamless3d C++

 A global variable is declared outside a function and can be treated much the same as declaring a field in a VRML Script node but are declared exactly the same way a local variable is except they must Not be declared inside a function.

 A local variable is declared within a function which is the same for JavaScript.
-It's value is only relevant for the time the CPU is running through the function and so it's value will be lost soon as the function has exited and therefore will not last to see the next animated frame.
+Its value is only relevant for the time the CPU is running through the function and so it's value will be lost soon as the function has exited and therefore will not last to see the next animated frame.

 Global variables unlike local variables can be used to store values from frame to frame.